 GNU social had been chugging along fine for years.
 A slow, but comfy little paradise for geeks and developers.
 Then in

 He is the furthest from politically conservative and his node, Quitter.se, does not hide that fact.
 But, instead of banning everyone who joined – he did something fantastic.
 He educated the new users on what the federation was and how GNU social works.
-He then helped a few people set up their own servers and directed people to leave Quitter to join one of these other servers.
+By directing people to leave Quitter, he indirectly inspired a few people to set up their own servers.
 A few people, probably including myself, gave him shit – but he never banned any of these servers from federating with Quitter.se (save for whatever was illegal in his home country).
 He banned a few trolls, but in general, handled this Twitter exodus stoically.
 Were it not for hannes being transparent and attempting to educate, the ‘fediverse’ would be a very different place, today (and some probably wish it was).

 This was huge.

 Shitposter.club, SLC/FZP, GNUtan, GS.SMUGLO.LI, Highland Arrow, and SOYKAF